ProofKit

 A well-supported open-source React framework for full-stack web applications.
 This means it runs code on your frontend (in the client's web browser) and backend (on the web server, or API routes).
 It makes it easy to get a web app up and running with all the features that we expect from a modern web app and is used by companies of all sizes to power their online presence.

-A vast, themeable component library for React.
+A themeable component library for React.
 We use their default components and styles to build apps very quickly, but with the option of adding custom styles or themes later if needed.
-Mantine also includes many helpful React hooks, and they provide a Modal and Notification system to ProofKit apps.
+Shadcn/ui also includes many helpful React hooks, and they provide a Modal and Notification system to ProofKit apps.

 Tanstack Query